Comprehensive scheme for identifying defects in solid-state quantum systems: Methodology

 \subsection{Ground and excited structural relaxation}

 All structures have been simulated using spin-polarized DFT calculations with the Vienna Ab initio Simulation Package (VASP) employing a plane wave basis set \cite{vasp1,vasp2} and the projector augmented wave (PAW) method for the pseudopotentials \cite{paw,paw2}.
 All geometry relaxations were performed with an energy cutoff at 500 eV and the total energy convergence with an accuracy of 10$^{-4}$ eV.
 To prevent the interaction from neighboring cells, we added a 15 \AA$ $ vacuum layer and used a supercell size of $7\times 7\times 1$ containing 98 atoms (pristine).
 To avoid underestimating the band gap, the HSE06 functional was employed for all calculations with the single $\Gamma$-point scheme to enable relaxation of the structures with only internal coordinates allowed until all forces were lower than 0.01 eV/\AA.
+This yields the calculated band gap of around 6 eV as shown in the results, similar to other reports \cite{Abdi2018,Sajid2018-EPR}.
 For the excited-state calculations, the $\Delta$SCF method was employed to manually occupy electrons for the excited-state configuration \cite{Jones1989}.
 Note that the total energy of both ground and excited state configurations was compared among singlet, doublet, and triplet states.
 Only the most stable configuration was selected for further analysis.
+It should be remarked that every DFT strategy has only finite accuracy, so comparing the prediction calculated by different strategies is essential, as recently pointed out \cite{Reimers2020-VB-1}.
+For the HSE06 functional with the periodic model, when comparing with other DFT techniques, it still qualitatively agrees well unless a defect includes multireference character \cite{doi:10.1021/acs.jctc.7b01072,Sajid2020-VNNB}.
+In particular, HSE06 has demonstrated very good agreement with experiments in comparison with the generalized gradient approximation \cite{doi:10.1021/acs.jctc.7b01072}.